abdullahiftikharcode/PMInsight/README.md

 - **ComparisonView**: Side-by-side comparison of standards sections
 - **BookmarksPage**: Manage saved sections and favorites
  - **ProcessGenerator**: Form-driven generator producing a tailored process with deep links; includes a visible loading overlay while generating
+ - **TopicMap**: SVG-based interactive network of topics, sections, and standards

+## 🗺️ Visual Topic Map

+Explore how common topics connect to specific sections across all standards.

+### How to use
+1. Start both backend and frontend (see Setup Instructions).
+2. Open the frontend and navigate to `Topic Map` from the sidebar or go to `/map`.
+3. Hover nodes to highlight related items.
+Click a section node to open the section, or a standard node to open its library view.

+### API
+- `GET /api/graph?topicLimit=8&sectionsPerTopic=12`
+  - Returns nodes and edges for topics, sections and standards.
+Use parameters to control density.

 ### Navigation Features
 - **Reddit-style Sidebar**: Consistent navigation across all pages